RP Photonics logo

 beam quality calculation from measured caustic

-Figure 1: Calculation of the beam quality from the measured caustic.
 The black data points are those used for the fitting procedure, whereas the gray points are ignored.
-(A balanced selection of data points, with some near the focus and others at a sufficient distance from it, is required according to ISO Standard 11146.)
+(A balanced selection of data points, with some near the beam waist and others at a sufficient distance from it, is required according to ISO Standard 11146.)

 There are commercially available beam profilers which can automatically perform beam quality measurements within a few seconds.
 They are normally based on the measurement of the beam profile at different positions.
 Beam profilers based on different measurement principles, e.g. CCD and CMOS cameras or rotating knife edges or slits, differ considerably in terms of the allowed ranges of beam radius and optical power, wavelength range, sensitivity to artifacts, etc. For example, slit or knife-edge scanners can usually handle higher powers than cameras and can be precise for nearly Gaussian-shaped beams, whereas camera-based systems are usually more appropriate for complicated beam shapes.
 Other issues come into play for beams with temporally varying powers, e.g. for the output of Q-switched lasers.
 It may then be necessary to synchronize a shutter with the laser pulses.

-Alternative measurement methods are based on the transmission through a mode-matched passive optical resonator or on wavefront sensors, e.g. Shack-Hartmann sensors.
+Alternative measurement methods are based on the transmission through a mode-matched passive optical resonator or on wavefront sensors, e.g. Shack–Hartmann wavefront sensors.
 The full characterization of the laser beam then only requires analysis in a single plane.

 Importance of Beam Quality for Applications